*This site contains affiliate links. If you purchase through these links, we may receive a small commission at no extra cost to you.

 Sorry, but it makes buying a car in Switzerland total snoozeville!

 Set a budget, stick to it, and pay cash if you can!

 Since we wanted to avoid paying interest, we set a budge of 5000 CHF (about the same in USD) and decided to pay cash.
 That quickly ruled out any of the newer crossovers with insanely good fuel consumption and low taxes.

 Several of my favorites – the Mini Countryman, Nissan Quasquai, and VW Tiguan – quickly fell by the wayside since the only ones that cost less than $10k had been totaled in accidents.
-If you remember our post about Car Shopping in Switzerland, you’ll know these cars were very likely for “export only.”
+If you read our post about Car Shopping in Switzerland, you’ll know these cars were very likely for export only.

 Next, we looked into either a Nissan X-Trail or a Land Rover Freelander.
 We saw tons of them for sale for less than 2500 CHF.
 Then we started reading reviews and discovered that both are notorious for a host of serious mechanical issues.

 We also quickly ruled out every other BMW, Subaru, Ford, Chevy, Mercedes, and Jeep in our price range because of high CO2 emissions and poor fuel consumption.
 Our goal was at least 32 mpg, or 7 liter/100 km.

 After several test drives, our final two contenders were the Toyota Rav4 and the Honda CR-V, with the CR-V edging out the Rav4 in fuel efficiency and lower emissions.